-Any allegation involving PCNPA staff or volunteers must be made or passed immediately to the Line Manager and Authority Safeguarding Lead.
+Any allegation involving PCNPA staff or volunteers must be passed immediately to the appropriate Line Manager and then the Authority Safeguarding Lead.

-The Team Leader must ensure that they have all appropriate details relating to the allegation.
-Details should include
+The Line Manager must ensure that they have all appropriate details relating to the allegation.
+Details might include:

-- When and where the alleged incident took place - The details of those involved - The nature of the allegation - How the allegation was followed up and resolved (This part of the record may be added at a later date and not when collecting initial details)
+- When and where the alleged incident took place - The details of those involved - The nature of the allegation - How the allegation was followed up and resolved (This part of the record may be added at a later date, and not when collecting initial details)